 - Demonstrate understanding that scientific investigations are conducted for different reasons but usually involve similar steps, such as:

-- o collecting evidence
+- collecting evidence

 - reasoning

 - devising hypotheses

-- o formulating explanations
+- formulating explanations

-- o observing the effects of one variable on another, keeping all other variables constant
+- observing the effects of one variable on another, keeping all other variables constant

 - Demonstrate understanding that scientists often collaborate to design research.
 To prevent bias, scientists conduct independent studies to answer the same questions.

 - Explain the important factors for maintaining an investigator's credibility, such as:

 - accurate record keeping

-- o data sharing
+- data sharing

-- o replication of results
+- replication of results

 - Demonstrate understanding that scientists use technology and mathematics to enhance the process of scientific inquiry

 - Demonstrate understanding that scientists must adhere to the ethics of science when conducting research, and special care must be taken when human and animal subjects are used in scientific research

-Domain: Cells and Genetics
+Science Grade: 7 Domain: Cells and Genetics